microlinkhq/browserless/README.md

 type: `string` | `string[]`</br>
 default: `'0.35cm'`

 Used to set screen margins.
-All supported units include:
+Supported units include:

 - `px` for pixel.
 - `in` for inches.